fallen-icarus/cardano-options/README.md

 full custody, delegation control, and voting control of their assets at all times.
 No batchers are required.

-> Knowledge of basic Haskell syntax and `cardano-cli` usage is recommended.

 The Getting Started instructions can be found [here](./GettingStarted.md), and the benchmarks can be found [here](./Benchmarks.md).